Why should we vary our skincare routine?

-Now we move on to extra procedures that I would recommend to change in the 4-week cycle and choosing the rhythm of the moon would seem a natural choice.
+Now we move on to extra procedures that I would recommend changing in the 4-week cycle and choosing the rhythm of the moon would seem a natural choice.

-Waxing Moon: Any kind of skincare that plumbs the skin, adds moisture and nourishment.
+Waxing Moon: Any kind of skincare that plumps the skin, and adds moisture and nourishment.
 All anti-aging procedures fall into this camp, to do extra helpings of serums or body treatments that feed the skin and promote repair and healing.